-Some cats have what is known as heterochromia iridis, which is an unusual condition that means the iris in each eye is a different color.
+Some cats have heterochromia iridis, which is an unusual condition that means the iris in each eye is a different color.
 The result is a cat with one blue eye and the other either green, yellow, or brown.

-Heterochromia can either be genetic or acquired due to medical health problems.
-There are three types of heterochromia – complete, sectoral, and central.
+Heterochromia can either be genetic or acquired due to health problems.
+The three types of heterochromia are complete, sectoral, and central.
 All kittens are born with blue eyes because they have no melanin in the iris.
 Heterochromia occurs when melanin fails to develop in one of the eyes, resulting in one blue eye and one that reflects the cat’s actual eye color.

-Even though odd eyes are technically a genetic defect, many cat owners and breeders see heterochromia as a beautiful trait that adds to the animal’s uniqueness.
-Cats with the condition will often sell for a more substantial sum than cats with standard colored eyes.
+Even though odd eyes are a genetic defect, many owners and breeders see heterochromia as a trait that adds to the cat’s uniqueness.
+Cats with this condition will often fetch more money than cats with normal colored eyes.

 The Anatomy of a Cat’s Eyes

 A cat’s eyes are large compared to the size of its head.
-This is the case with most nocturnal animals who need to see in the dark.
 As described in the MSD Veterinary Manual, the bony cavity or socket that contains the eyeball is called the orbit.
 The orbit is a structure that is formed by several bones.
 The orbit also contains muscles, nerves, blood vessels, and the structures that produce and drain tears.

-Light enters through the pupils, which react quickly to the changes in light.
-In the sun, they will dilate to become small.
+Light enters through the pupils, which react quickly to changes in light.
+In the sun, the eyes will become small.
 In the darkness, they will expand so that the cat can see.
-Cats are helped to become expert hunters through their perfectly formed eyes.

 Why Do Cats Have Different Eyes?

 An odd-eyed kitten is a term used to describe a cat with two different colored eyes.
 As discussed, this is caused by a condition called heterochromia iridium, a genetic anomaly most commonly found in white cats.